Biography For Event Planners

 John Fielder Book & Calendar Sales

 Tell John (email@example.com) 2 weeks prior how many people you expect at the event and we will have proper quantities by title prepared for you.
-Books are shipped 2 days prior to the event to your designated address by our distributor in Denver.
-It is your responsibility to return leftovers via UPS to the distributor.
-Return shipping labels are included on the outside of one of the cartons.
+John typically brings the books with him to the event, and will take leftovers home.
+Sometimes we ship books to you prior to the event.
 Give John an address for the payment check before he departs.

 John will bring to the event price sheets (that include sales taxes) and iPads for credit card sales.
-Please have 2 or 3 volunteers available to process sales.
+His assistant supervises sales at most events, however, we usually need a volunteer or two to assist.
 We also take cash and checks (made to John Fielder Publishing).
-It would be wise to have a cash box available with some change.
+We provide cash box and change.
 John arrives one hour before show time to instruct iPad use and to set up A/V. We prefer books be available for sale at least 30 minutes before the slide show and after, when most sales occur.
 John can autograph copies as soon as he has set up the projector and following the presentation for as long as folks stick around.

 John brings his own projector, laptop, and music system to many events, but if your venue has a good quality projector and sound system, he will just plug your VGA cable and audio jack into his laptop.
 You must provide the screen.
 For John’s gear, all you need is a small table for projector and laptop.
 The table should be low to the floor, about 2 feet high and 3 feet wide.
 For less than 100 people attending, the screen needs to be at least 6 feet-square, otherwise, at least 8 feet-square, but the bigger the better to display his images!
 Landscape 9:16 format digital screens do not work well, unless they are quite large, given that some of John’s images are vertical format.
 If your event includes a meal serving, John prefers not to begin the program until after dessert has been served when commotion has ended and folks can enjoy the show.
 (Plus, John loves dessert and refuses to start the show until he’s consumed one or more!)